telerik/kendo-ui-core/docs/controls/navigation/menu/contextmenu.md

 ### ContextMenu Animations

 By default, the ContextMenu uses a slide animation to expand sub-items on a mouse hover event.
 Animations, along with the animation style and delay, can be customized by using configuration properties.
-You can also confgure Menu items to open on click instead of on hover, and ContextMenu can also be configured to use a different open event than the default `contextmenu` (right click).
+You can also configure Menu items to open on click instead of on hover, and ContextMenu can also be configured to use a different open event than the default `contextmenu` (right click).

 The example below demonstrates how to change ContextMenu animation and open behavior.